Natural Resources

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-Soil surface structure is typically granular, and mollic (higher organic matter) colors of A-horizon about 5 to 10 inches deep.
-If conditions are other than this, refer to map unit component descriptions for component on which the site occurs. -
+Structure typically is granular.
+If conditions are other than this, refer to map unit component descriptions for the component on which the site occurs. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: